 All writers get moments when they feel like giving up.
 It’s difficult to say why this is.
 A long wait for a response, a snarky comment at the worst possible moment, the longest winter that a person can remember… Bad news can make other areas of life seem unworthy and, for the writer, sometimes their work takes the brunt.

 I doubt I will ever give up writing but I am aware I need to attend to more than just one genre — I love to write as I read, meaning anything and everything, and getting to join the Space, 1889 steampunk project was a proverbial deep breath of crisp air.
 It was also exhausting.
 One title had to be turned over at brief notice, was the second story I worked on and my first ever co-authored book.
 The first piece I wrote came out a few months later and required a good deal of research.
 It would probably amaze anyone reading to see the list of study material.
 It’s not immediately obvious, and no reason should it be — the whole point is the reader shouldn’t know it’s there.

 I’m straying a little, though.
 The project reminded me of how I like many styles and genres, and that we all need a rest.
-At the time, I was with three publishers who take romance, two of which specialised in erotica, and one who was a multi-genre publisher.
+I was with three publishers who take romance, two of which specialised in erotica, and one who was a multi-genre publisher.
 I had considered approaching a fourth, but at the fear of spreading myself too thin, I never did.
-I’m still with three, though one closed to be replaced with another, and I only recently published with one of them and may only continue with two.
-Any good writer or publisher will say it’s best not to have even the most delicious eggs (even chocolate ones) laid by one hen in one tiny basket.
+Any decent writer or publisher will say it’s best not to have even the most delicious eggs (even chocolate ones) laid by one hen in one tiny basket.